jeisen0105/Cyclistic-Bike-Share-Case-Study/README.md

 ## Background

 Cycalistic is a bike share program in Chicago that features 5,824 bicycles and 692 docking stations across the city.
-What separates Cyclistic and other bike sharing companies is that they don't only have customary bicycles they also carry cyclistic bicycles.
-Cyclistic bicycles include reclining bikes, hand tricycles and cargo bikes.
+What separates Cyclistic and other bike sharing companies is that we don't only have customary bicycles we also carry inclusive bicycles.
+Cyclistics inclusive bicycles include reclining bikes, hand tricycles and cargo bikes.
 These options make bike sharing more inclusive to those with disabilities or those who can't use a standard two-wheeled bike.
 Cyclystics' vast array of different bicycles and stations allow citizens to travel conveniently throughout the city and with ease.

 In addition to offering Cyclystic bikes, Cyclystic also maintains flexibility in their pricing plans.
 Cyclystic offers single-ride pass, full-day pass and annual memberships illustrating the company's effort to appeal to broad consumer segments.
 These changes are important to implement however Cyclystics marketing director believes that by maximizing the number of annual memberships the company will succeed in the future.
 In order to fully understand how to maximize annual memberships, we must first differentiate between casual riders (those who use the app without a membership) and our annual members.
 Through analyzing what separates the two groups I can help Cyclystic design a new marketing strategy to maximize conversions of casual riders into annual members.

 ## Scenario

-In this hypothetical case study I am a junior data analyst working on the marketing analyst team at Cyclistic and will be presenting my findings as well as possible solutions to key stakeholders such as Lily Moreno the director of marketing, as well as the cyclistic executive team.
+In this hypothetical case study I am a junior data analyst working on the marketing analyst team at Cyclistic and will be presenting my findings as well as possible solutions to key stakeholders such as Lily Moreno the director of marketing, as well as the Cyclistic executive team.
 My report will specifically entail a clear statement on the business task, a description of data used, documentation of cleaning or manipulation of data, a summary of analysis, supporting visualizations and my top three recommendations based on my analysis.
 ## Ask

 When approaching the ask section it is vital to understand the business task and to consider key stakeholders.
-The business task or what we will be trying to solve is how annual members and casual riders use cyclistic bikes differently.
+The business task or what we will be trying to solve is how annual members and casual riders use Cyclistic bikes differently.
 After we find these differences we will then be able to explore ideas on how the company can convert the casual riders into annual members.

 ## Prepare